-Click the link below to download handouts for the Day 1 session:
+Click the links below to download handouts for Annemarie 2017 MRA Sessions:

 “Let’s Experiment!
 Inspiring Students to Revise Their Writing”

-Click the link below to download a registration flier for the August 16-17 Literacy Institute:
+Click the links below to download registration flyers

 My husband works in the automotive industry, so to us, the ‘Big Three’ refers to Ford, GM, and Chysler.
 But during the past couple of years, the “big three” has come to have a different meaning for me.
 I’m talking about the three big skill areas of a writer: structure, development, and conventions.
 Understanding that writing skills can be categorized into these three skill areas has been like lifting a veil off my face regarding writing instruction.
 For many elementary teachers, the teaching of writing holds a lot of mystery.
 I used to feel the same way.
 But once I understood how to break writing down into these three categories and then further into a number of subcategories, I gained so much clarity.

 I often have teachers look at samples of student writing and ask them to make a list of what they notice that the writer is doing well and what the writer still needs to work on or possible ‘next steps’ teaching points for that writer.
 Almost without fail, I find that teachers gravitate first to the writer’s spelling and punctuation.
 While these writing conventions are important, we need to remember that this is just one skill area in which writers need to develop proficiency.
 We can’t ignore structure and development!

 Whether we are teaching students how to write a narrative (personal narrative, realistic fiction, fairytale) or an informational piece (how-to, informational chapter book, historical report) or an opinion/argument piece (a review, persuasive essay, literary essay), we will be teaching them how to structure the piece, how to develop it (elaborate and use author’s craft), and how to use proper conventions (spelling, grammar, and punctuation).